-Effective 1st April 2020, as way of the government mitigating Covid-19 implications on employees, the rates for PAYE were reduced as below
+Effective 1st April 2020, as a way of the government mitigating Covid-19 implications on employees, the rates for PAYE were adjusted as shown in the table below.

 |Monthly income (Kshs)||Tax rate||Cumulative tax per month|